10 Simple Design Principles to Create Stunning Graphics

 Also, you can create luxurious white spaces around your focal point while staying inside the frame of your original design.

-The white spaces serve their purpose in graphic design.
+The white spaces serve their purpose in graphic design principles.

 While designing, you can decide on how much white space you want and then develop it as per your requirement.